-Hypermobility is a common condition, especially in children, since their connective tissues are not completely developed.
-According to the Mayo Clinic, a child with hypermobile joints may lose the ability to hyperextend as he or she ages.
-(Mayo)
+Hypermobility is a common condition, especially in children, since their connective tissues aren’t completely developed.
+A child with hypermobile joints may lose the ability to hyperextend as they age.

-Hypermobility of the joints may also be called:
+Having joint hypermobility may also be called:

-- loose joints
+- having loose joints

-- hypermobility syndrome
+- having hypermobility syndrome

 Most commonly, hypermobile joints appear without any underlying health conditions.
-This is called benign hypermobility syndrome, since the only symptom is hypermobile joints.
+This is called benign hypermobility syndrome since the only symptom is hypermobile joints.
 It can be caused by:

-- muscle structure: muscle tone or strength
+- muscle tone or strength

 Some people with hypermobile joints also develop stiffness or pain in their joints.
 This is called joint hypermobility syndrome.